mrtrvl/UNSTEP/README.md

 This project is brought to life as part of my **final college project** and I envision this _README_ to contain many notes, code snippets, thoughts, decisions and so on to base **my dissertation on**.
 Since this is a educational project, I'll always try to keep couple of issues open with `help wanted` tag of  various difficulty levels, to encourage fellow companions to jump into world of open source development with a warm welcome : )

+## List of used tools, platforms, libraries and more
+C#
+.NET Core 2.0
+Visual Studio 2017
+xUnit

 ## Coding practices and learnings I aspire to follow
 - Use properties instead of fields: [Link][properties-vs-public-variables]